european-summer-of-code/esoc2025/README.md

 [GitHub repo](https://github.com/probabl-ai/skore) · [Discord](https://discord.probabl.ai) · [Documentation](https://skore.probabl.ai)

-**HOW TO APPLY:**

-1. fill in and submit the [ESoC applicant registration form](https://forms.office.com/e/ArWLD0DqVv), mention `sklearn` or `skore` as an interest
+**HOW TO APPLY:** mention `sklearn` or `skore` as an interest on your [ESoC application](https://forms.office.com/e/ArWLD0DqVv) (you can update this if you already applied).
-2. Candidates will be contacted by the team for an entrance task (PR)
-3. Selected candidates will be contacted for a 30 minute interview
+Then, make a pull request on a good first issue by April 26.
+You will be contacted with further details by the `skore` team.

 * Deadline: April 26, 18:00 UTC
 * Hub & Sponsor: probabl